-DATE AGREED BY FULL GOVERNING BODY: 25/11/2019 REVIEW DATE: September 2020 AUTHOR: Mrs Kay Bridson, Miss Angela Britten & Mr Peter Habert HEADTEACHER: Mrs Kay Bridson CHAIR OF GOVERNORS: Miss Angela Britten SIGNED: TO BE READ IN CONJUNCTION WITH: All Safeguarding Policies This policy should be read alongside the following national government policies (as amended from time to time): Working together to safeguard children July 2018 Keeping children safe in education September 2019 Keeping children safe in education 2019 Part 1 and Annexe A What to do if you are worried a child is being abused 2015- Advice for practitioners.
-Prevent Duty Guidance July 2015 Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers' (2018)
+DATE ACREED BY FULL COVERNING DODY.
+To be agreed at Contambou 2020 monting DATE AGREED BY FULL GOVERNING BODY: To be agreed at September 2020 meeting REVIEW DATE: September 2021 AUTHOR: Mrs Kay Bridson & Miss Angela Britten HEADTEACHER: Mrs Kay Bridson CHAIR OF GOVERNORS: Miss Angela Britten SIGNED: TO BE READ IN CONJUNCTION WITH: All Safeguarding Policies This policy should be read alongside the following national government policies (as amended from time to time): Working together to safeguard children July 2018checked Keeping children safe in education September 2020 Keeping children safe in education 2020 Part 1 and Annexe A What to do if you are worried a child is being abused 2015- Advice for practitioners.
+Prevent Duty Guidance July 2015 Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers' (2018) In yellow - checked and current